awpenn/id_db/README.md

 # Setup

 ## Python Setup
-This script was developed using Python 3.7.6.
+This script was developed using Python 3.7.6, however the script should work with any version of python greater than 3.5.
 Run `python --version` to check your the version currently installed on your system.*
-*[n.b fstrings require python >= 3.6. testing to see if everything works fine with python 3.6 for rest of script*

 ## Get and install >= Python 3.6
 `sudo add-apt-repository ppa:deadsnakes/ppa` *these repositories expire from time to time.
 As of 3/19/20 deadsnakes worked to install*